 The upper airways serve as the point of entry to the airways as a whole.
 It is divided into three areas, which work closely together in many ways:

 The nose with the paranasal cavities (the maxillary sinuses, frontal sinus, sphenoid sinus and the ethmoidal cells), the pharynx, and the larynx.
 The upper airways are coated with a layer of mucus.

-Laryngitis is an inflammation of the larynx. , pseudocroup) can be caused by viral or bacterial pathogens, or they can also take the form of an allergic reaction.
+Diseases of the nose (rhinitis), the paranasal cavities (acute and chronic sinusitis), the pharynx (pharyngitis) and the larynx (laryngitis, pseudocroup) can be caused by viral or bacterial pathogens, or they can also take the form of an allergic reaction.

 The lower airways: